Why Some Products Generate Demand While Others Depend

 Each role produces its own economic behavior.

-Identity objects invite attachment.
+Identity objects are chosen.

 Role Determines Gravity.